NamanSrivastav11/OWASP-WSTG-v4.2-practice/test-cases/01. WSTG-INFO/WSTG-INFO-03.md

 **VULNERABLE**

-Search engine indexing reveals multiple internal and functional endpoints, including parameterized URLs that expose application structure and logic.
-This information is accessible without authentication and requires no direct interaction with the application.
+The application exposes webserver metafiles that disclose internal paths and functional endpoints.
+Several of these paths are accessible without authentication, providing unnecessary insight into application structure.

 -----------